 Plans to answer aggression by Russia against a NATO member should include a sea-centered strategy of military-economic warfare against Russia.

-Its aims would be to put Russia on notice that 1) the West will impose a global naval blockade to prevent it from using the world ocean for any purpose; and 2) will attack Russia‘s war and civil economy with all available commercial, financial, communications, and cyber means.
+Its aims would be to put Russia on notice that 1) the West will impose a global naval blockade to prevent it from using the world ocean for any purpose; and 2) will attack Russia’s war and civil economy with all available commercial, financial, communications, and cyber means; and 3) may escalate to strategic bombardment of Russia’s military-economic infrastructure which is optional, not required.

 These measures will be imposed in proportion to the scale of Russia’s aggressive actions, and, if Russia invades the territory of a member, remain in place until Russia agrees to the restoration of the status quo ante.